 The largest number of Colorado’s employers stay in Denver City, making the city the most active and the biggest in the Mountain West.
-According to the Denver Metro Association of Realtors Market Trends Committee report of October 2022, the city experienced the highest average and median closing prices in September.
+The city experienced the highest average and median closing prices in September.
 The median recorded for the residential, detached, and attached units were $580,000, $632,000, and $410,000, respectively.
 The data was based on 11 counties, including Boulder, Adams, Broomfield, Arapahoe, Clear Creek, Douglas, Denver, Elbert, Jefferson, Gilpin, and Park County.

 In 2022 when interest rates started shooting up, there was a shift in the white-hot market.
 This change caused sellers to become more conservative regarding home prices.
 Prospective home buyers dropped their bid to purchase houses in Denver because of the high rates that made the territory too expensive, with some institutions asking for interest rates as high as 7.5%.
 Currently, sellers still in the market in 2022 are experiencing less completion.

 In the closing months of 2022 and early 2023, the Denver real estate marketplace is slowly becoming more balanced.
 The inventory has since been increasing in the final quota of 2022, even as sellers still wait for the New Year to list their houses.
 By the end of November 2022, detached homes dropped to 4,572, a 16.02% decrease from October 2022.
 On the other hand, active homes went down 8.94% to 1681.